ionuttbara/edge-remover/README.md

 ## Apply script application

-Just run the ".bat" file.
+Just right click the `edge-remover.bat` file and click "Open as Administrator.
 The file can be found in release section or in the code.